 Transport service operations and the associated traffic flows do not take place in a vacuum.
 Transport markets are not only about reconciling the supply of and demand for transport services but also concern the process of valorization of a location leading to positive impacts on economic development.
 The interaction with locations (including intermediate locations), transport infrastructure, and transport chain organization also deserves attention:

 - Geographical location (first layer).
 Locations are relative and define the market potential by being an origin, destination, or intermediary for transport flows.
-Due to an excellent location and economies of scale and density, many transport nodes such as airports, seaports, railway stations, or intermodal terminals serve as important consolidation and bundling points in transport systems.
+Due to its excellent location and economies of scale and density, many transport nodes such as airports, seaports, railway stations, or intermodal terminals serve as important consolidation and bundling points in transport systems.
 By offering a good intermediate location near the main maritime routes and production and consumption centers, transport nodes can adopt an important turntable function in national or international transport service networks, thereby attracting destination traffic and substantial transit flows.

 - Transport infrastructure (second layer).
 A favorable geographical location is meaningless if it is not valorized through the provision of efficient infrastructures.
 The infrastructural layer involves the provision of basic infrastructure for both links and nodes in the transport system.
 The development of intermodalism has made particularly relevant the connectivity of infrastructures.